 Bad weather can contribute to a crash, but it does not necessarily affect the assignment of fault.
 A trained commercial truck driver should know to drive slower and take extra caution in inclement weather conditions.
 This means that if a negligent trucker is unable to execute a timely stop on an icy road and rear-ends you, he or she is still at fault.

 There are some situations in which bad weather could diminish the truck operator’s fault.
 For example, if a trucker was safely controlling his or her vehicle at 20 miles per hour on an icy road, the court may not find him or her liable for failing to stop in time to avoid hitting a speeding driver that ran through a stop sign.

 In an 18-wheeler accident case involving inclement weather, the defense will likely argue the weather was the sole cause of the accident.
 This is why it is crucial to work with a lawyer to gather evidence that counters those claims.
 Common types of evidence include:

 If necessary, a skilled lawyer may even bring in an accident reconstructionist to determine the exact cause of the wreck.

 Seek Legal Counsel After a Truck Accident Involving Bad Weather in Omaha

 If you were harmed in a truck accident involving bad weather in Omaha, you should not underestimate the value of your claim.
 Weather is not an excuse for reckless driving.
-At Berry Law: Criminal Defense and Personal Injury Lawyers, we can help you prove the other party or person was at fault.
+At Berry Law, we can help you prove the other party or person was at fault.
 Contact us today to schedule a free consultation.